 (2) Accidental design situations for the different consequence classes given in 4.3(1) may be considered in the following manner:

-CC1: no specific consideration is necessary for accidental actions except to ensure that the robustness and stability rules given in EN 1990 to EN 1999, as applicable, are met;
+— CC1: no specific consideration is necessary for accidental actions except to ensure that the robustness and stability rules given in EN 1990 to EN 1999, as applicable, are met;

-CC2: depending upon the specific circumstances of the structure, a simplified analysis by equivalent static action models may be adopted or prescriptive design/detailing rules may be applied;
+— CC2: depending upon the specific circumstances of the structure, a simplified analysis by equivalent static action models may be adopted or prescriptive design/detailing rules may be applied;

-CC3: an examination of the specific case should be carried out to determine the level of reliability and the depth of structural analyses required.
+— CC3: an examination of the specific case should be carried out to determine the level of reliability and the depth of structural analyses required.
 This may require a risk analysis to be carried out and the use of methods such as dynamic analyses, non-linear structural modelling and interaction between the load and the structure.

 NOTE The National Annex can give reference to appropriate design approaches for higher and lower consequences classes.